🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Every major concept should be introduced with a direct definition in the first sentence, before any context or qualification.
 Structure: "[Concept] is [definition]."
 Then expand.
 This mirrors the extraction pattern AI Overview generators use — they pull the most syntactically complete and self-contained definition of a term.
 If the definition is buried in the third paragraph, the engine either misses it or pulls a weaker version from a competitor who led with it.

-FAQPage schema doesn't just decorate your existing content.
-It creates discrete, machine-readable knowledge units that AI engines can pull from directly.
+FAQPage schema creates discrete, machine-readable knowledge units that AI engines can pull from directly.
 Each Question/Answer pair should be independently complete — answerable without context from the surrounding page.
 Keep answers between 50 and 120 words.
 Every FAQ answer should end with a factual statement, not a call to action.
-The schema equivalent of "learn more at our website" is a signal the answer is incomplete.

 Numbered lists and precise figures are disproportionately extracted by answer engines because they are unambiguous.
-"There are four steps to building a Wikidata entry" is a more extractable claim than "building a Wikidata entry involves several steps."
+"There are four steps to building a Wikidata entry" is more extractable than "building a Wikidata entry involves several steps."
 Lists with three to seven items are the most commonly cited in AI responses — short enough to include whole, long enough to be substantive.
-Each step should be titled with an action verb so it reads as a complete instruction even when the context is stripped.

 When a query compares two or more entities — "GEO vs AEO," "schema markup vs meta tags" — the answer engine is looking for a structured comparison, not a narrative explanation.
 A properly built comparison table where every row covers the same dimension across every column is the optimal AEO format for these queries.
-Use clear, parallel language in every cell.
-AI systems can extract individual cells, rows, or the full table depending on the query specificity.
+AI systems can extract individual cells, rows, or the full table depending on query specificity.

 19c.
 GEO: Platform-Specific Tactics

-The term "generative engines" implies a single, unified surface — but Perplexity, ChatGPT Search, Microsoft Copilot, and Google AI Overviews each have distinct citation behaviours, retrieval architectures, and content preference patterns.
+Perplexity, ChatGPT Search, Microsoft Copilot, and Google AI Overviews each have distinct citation behaviours, retrieval architectures, and content preference patterns.
 A GEO strategy that treats them as one surface will underperform on all of them.
-Here is what actually differs across the four major platforms and what to do about it.

 |---|---|---|---|